udexon/ISYA/README.md

 In summary, reverse Polish notation has an elegant solution for algebraic equations, thus serving as a foundation to construct and analyze mathematical objects.

+RPN allows AI code to be analyze homoiconically piecewise, from high level to low level e.g. distributive law code.
+Because RPN can also work at high level, hence it can be used to analyze code written in high level programming languages.
+This is my novel contribution as the Forth programming community is focused on low level applications.

+13. In conclusion, ISYA (RPN) can create breakthroughs in programming, mathematics and artificial intelligence.

-13. Just like other "simple ideas" such as Linux, the World Wide Web and Bitcoin, which all have a humble beginning but have changed the world, I believe ISYA (RPN) has the potential to create another revolution.
+Just like other "simple ideas" such as Linux, the World Wide Web and Bitcoin, which all have a humble beginning but have changed the world, I believe ISYA (RPN) has the potential to create another revolution.

-14. Besides the applications mentioned above, ISYA RPN has many other implications such as:
+14. Besides the applications mentioned above, ISYA / RPN has many other implications, which we leave until next time:
 - free software distributed ownership of technology (Internet services like Torrent that are operated and owned by everyone),
 - [stack machine shell (SMASH)](https://github.com/udexon/SMASH),
 - [untraceable anonymous messaging and payment transactions ](https://github.com/udexon/DatongToken).

-RPN allows AI code to be analyze homoiconically piecewise, from high level to low level e.g. distributive law code.
-Because RPN can also work at high level, hence can analyze high level programming languages!!